BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The **executor** asks the CS types to construct Bind objects.
 Hence, the CS types shall implement a method returning the Bind object which requires an interface while the DAG needs a function which would return the Bind objects for the input type and index.
-The function will be templated and the return type (e.g. Bind_Panel) depends on the template type (e.g. EO_Panel).
+The function will be templated and the return type (e.g. Bind_Panel) depends on the template type (e.g. CS_EO_Panel).
 The solution is defining an alias within the CS types that stores the type of the corresponding Bind type.
 This alias would be used in many steps of the above flow.